 Since these materials do not have enough water that evaporates at the rate that air-dry clay shrinks, it can cause cracks.

-Can Cracks On Air-Dry Clay Be Covered?
+Can Cracks on Air-Dry Clay Be Covered?

 It is a must to know that air-drying clay cracks naturally and may be experienced by seasoned professionals and beginners.